 - The Curology cleanser

-See our Support site at https://support.curology.com/article/40-cleansers for more recommendations!
+See our Help Center site at https://support.curology.com/article/40-cleansers for more recommendations!

 My mask is making me break out (or worsening existing breakouts).
 What can I do?

 Acne breakouts related to wearing a mask for extended periods of time may be difficult to treat, as the over-the-counter and prescription medications used to treat acne may contribute to irritation.

 - Avoid coconut oil as it is one oil that commonly blocks pores.
 This may happen slowly and imperceptibly, so coconut oil is the one oil that we discourage our patients from using in skin and hair care products.